kubedb/docs/docs/guides/pgpool/concepts/pgpool.md

 To learn more about how to use a custom configuration file see [here](/docs/guides/pgpool/configuration/using-config-file.md).

 NB.
-If `spec.configuration` is set, then `spec.initConfig` needs to be empty.
+If `spec.configuration` is set, then `spec.configuration.inline` needs to be empty.

-### spec.initConfig
+### spec.configuration.inline

-`spec.initConfig` is an optional field that allows users to provide custom configuration for Pgpool while initializing.
+`spec.configuration.inline` is an optional field that allows users to provide custom configuration for Pgpool while initializing.

 To learn more about how to use init configuration see [here](/docs/guides/pgpool/configuration/using-init-config.md).

 NB.
-If `spec.initConfig` is set, then `spec.configuration` needs to be empty.
+If `spec.configuration.inline` is set, then `spec.configuration` needs to be empty.

 ### spec.deletionPolicy